What Managers Should Focus On While Setting SMART Goals For Teamwork

 1. Take input from employees in setting SMART goals

 Workers feel respected when management takes their input in goal setting.
 They perform 3x times better when they know that their organization listens to their voice.
-They become more involved and more responsible.
+As a result, they become more involved and more responsible.

 Read our blog on: Employee Voice: How to Listen and it’s Benefits